Boucherie overall score: 95

 Portions here are massive.
 I suspect the sizes of some of these items may come down a bit after they get on track in the kitchen, but every dish we tried was large.
 As for plating, you can see how beautiful the pan of steak looked above.

-We didn’t pay anything for this meal, other than a tip, so I can’t really complain.
-The menu prices are pretty normal though, and given that the portion sizes are all generous, I had to conclude that you get a good value for your money here.
-As such, I will leave this scored at 8/10 until I visit again for a better perspective on the pricing.
+The menu prices are pretty normal here, and given that the portion sizes are all generous, I had to conclude that you get a good value for your money here.
+As such, I will leave this scored at 10/10 until I visit again for a better perspective on the pricing.

 The non-beef selection is pretty great here.
 Well, there’s veal too, which is baby beef: veal porterhouse, if that’s your thing.
 And there’s tripe too; alterna-beef!
 There’s also a rack of venison, which was amazing.

 They first coat it in honey, and then crust it with mustard, breadcrumbs and garlic before searing.

 And finally, there’s duck, chicken, and even some rabbit in a pasta dish.
 This lacked seasoning but the meat was tasty and tender.
 Also the pasta was cooked perfectly.